agalvanaccen/springboot-integration-testing/markdown/album-repository-exercises.md

 ### Updating an existing Album

-1. Please write an integration test that validates the method `saveAndFlush` is working properly.
-Check an existing album data an edit it, then write assertions to validate that the updated Album's data matches with the actual values you provided to be updated.
+1. Write a test to validate the method `saveAndFlush` is working properly, then write assertions to validate that:

+- The updated data matches with the recently updated album

-2. Write a test that validates that method `saveAndFlush` throws an exception when invalid data is provided, according to the database restrictions, album's title can't be null or empty and artist_id can't be null.
-Use criteria parameters:
+2. Write a test to validate the method `saveAndFlush` throws an exception when invalid data is provided, write assertions to validate that:

-- Provide an empty title and a not null artist id, method should throw `ConstraintViolationException`
+- Given an **empty title** and a **not null artist id**, method should throw `ConstraintViolationException`
-- Provide a null title and a not null artist id, method should throw `DataIntegrityViolationException`
+- Given a **null title** and a **not null artist id**, method should throw `DataIntegrityViolationException`
-- Provide a valid title and a null artist id, method should throw `DataIntegrityViolationException`
+- Given a **not empty title** and a **null artist id**, method should throw `DataIntegrityViolationException`

+### Get albums by artist id

+1. Write a test to validate the method `findByArtist` is returning a list of albums, then write assertions to validate that:

+- The returned list is not null
+- The returned list is not empty
+- Get the first element of the list and validate is not null

+### Delete an existing album

+1. Write a test to validate the method `delete(album)` works properly

+- Find the album by id
+- Delete the album
+- Then find the album by id again
+- Finally write an assertion to validate the returned album by the method `findById` is empty